briar/briar-desktop/HACKING.md

 # Hacking guide

+## Running style checks and unit tests

+When working on the code base, consider running the style checks and unit tests locally, because the CI will complain anyway:

+    ./gradlew :check

+The above command does both.
+To run style checks only:

+    ./gradlew ktlintCheck

+If that fails, try formatting:

+    ./gradlew ktlintFormat

+Running unit tests only:

+    ./gradlew :test --tests "*"

+That will run tests from the desktop project only.
+On the other hand, this will also run tests on briar core:

+    ./gradlew test

 ## Testing different locales

 To test the app with a different locale, add this e.g. in `Main.kt`: